 PARTNERSHIPS

-Grounded in Natalie Leon’s 20 years of communications experience and lived experience, Acts of Grace Project delivers intention and impact that more effectively reflect and support the realities of women, mothers, and families.
+Grounded in Natalie Leon’s 20 years of experience in communications and public engagement, along with lived experience navigating systems as a woman and mother, Acts of Grace Project bridges storytelling and systems change—helping organizations and decision-makers better understand and respond to the realities of women, mothers, and families.

 Our Approach